Tissue paper pom poms are a simple and affordable way to decorate your home for birthday parties or special occasions.

 – Tissue paper (8-10 pieces per pom pom)

-– A show to watch on Netflix (Here’s a few of my favorites!)
+– A show to watch on Netflix (Here are a few of my favorites!)

 How to Make Paper Pom Poms

 Start with 8-10 sheets of standard tissue paper to create a large, full ball.
-I bought all of my tissue paper at Target for $1.50 per package of single color tissue paper.
+I bought all of my tissue paper at Target for $1.50 per package of single-color tissue paper.
 Each package contains 8 sheets of tissue paper.
-I simply opened the package and laid out my paper.
-Then, I folded the stack of tissue paper accordion style.
+Open the package and lay out the tissue paper.
+Then, fold the stack of tissue paper accordion style.

-Once you finish folding all of the tissue paper accordion style, fold it in half to create a crease in the middle of the paper.
+Once all of the tissue paper is folded accordion style, fold it in half to create a crease in the middle of the paper.
 Use a pair of scissors and make a small cut on each side of the crease.
 Don’t cut all the way through the paper!
 Just cut two slits.
 Once the slits are cut, take the thread, wrap it around the stack of paper between the slits and tie a knot.

 Tie the tissue paper securely together.
 Then use scissors to round both edges of the tissue paper stack.
 The rounded edges make the pom poms look more flower-like and polished.
-Once you finish rouding the edges of the tissue paper, lay the pom pom down and fan out either side.
-Then, slowly pulling up each sheet of tissue paper one at a time.
+Once the edges of the tissue paper are rounded, lay the pom pom down and fan out both sides.
+Then, slowly pull up each sheet of tissue paper one at a time.
 Since my pom poms consist of 8 sheets of paper I pulled up 4 sheets on one side, then flipped it over to pull up the other four.

 Be careful not to tear the tissue paper as you pull them up!
 Once each sheet of tissue paper has been pulled up, give the pom poms a little fluff to create full, round puffs.
 I absolutely love the look of hanging the pom poms in clumps of three contrasting colors.